seanmurphy1661/yeager/README.md

 ### Reporting
 *findings_filename:* any valid file name that can

+### Stats
+The stats section is used to enable cProfile statistics.

+*enabled:* True|False

+*file:* specify the name of the cProfile output

+*report:* specify the name of the report

 ### Test Options
 *name:* name of column that will be tested.